Type rating: International Regulation

 In the United States, all turbojets require a type rating.
 Aircraft with a maximum take-off weight of more than 12500 lb typically require a type rating.
 In many countries pilots of single-engine piston aircraft under a certain maximum weight (5,700 kg or 12,500 lb, typically) do not require a type rating for each model, all or most such aircraft being covered by one class rating instead.
-There are exceptions to this, e.g. under the European Joint Aviation Authorities (JAA) regulations the piston version of the Piper Malibu does require its own type rating.
-In New Zealand and South Africa there is no class rating, each aircraft model requires its own rating.
+In New Zealand there are no class ratings, each aircraft model requires its own rating.
 Countries which have adopted the class rating system for small aircraft typically require additional training and license endorsement for complexity features such as conventional undercarriage (tailwheels), variable-pitch propellers, retractable undercarriage, etc.

-Many commercial aircraft share type ratings, allowing qualified pilots to transition from one to another with differences training.
-Examples include the Boeing 757 and Boeing 767, Boeing 777 and Boeing 787, the entire 737NG family, Airbus A330 and Airbus A340, Airbus A330 and Airbus A350 and all of the members of the A320 family (the A318, A319, A320, and A321).
+Many commercial aircraft share type ratings, allowing qualified pilots to transition from one to another with differences training without the need to go through the full certification process.
+Examples include the Boeing 757 and Boeing 767, Boeing 777 and Boeing 787, the entire 737NG family, Airbus A330 and Airbus A350 and all of the members of the A320 family (the A318, A319, A320, and A321).

 Type Ratings in the United States

 In order to remain compliant with ICAO Annex 1, the Federal Aviation Administration (FAA) in the United States requires co-pilots (second-in-command, or SIC) to have a 'SIC Type Rating' for aircraft requiring a crew of two, and otherwise requires a type rating to act as pilot-in-command (PIC) to fly internationally, or over international airspace.
 This is outlined in Code of Federal Regulations Title 14 §61.55 (14 CFR 61.55) and introduced in 2006.
 Such a type rating is not required for operations completely within the United States.
 An instrument rating is required for some type ratings.

 In the United States some type ratings can be issued with a "visual flight rules (VFR) only" limitation when the type rating checkride was conducted without instrument flight rules (IFR) approaches or operations, but only VFR maneuvers and procedures.
 This is most typical in older aircraft (i.e. Ford Trimotor, N-B25, B17, etc.)